jameshughes89/cs102/src/site/asn1.rst

 #.
 Write a private method called ``expandCapacity`` that will double the size of the ``Country`` array used for holding the countries in the catalogue

+#.
+Create a ``remove`` method that removes a country object from the ``catalogue`` based on the parameterized country name
+    * Remember to keep track of the size
+    * Do not worry about eliminating anything from the ``countryContinent`` map
+    * Be careful about how you are comparing strings
+    * If the country is not in the catalogue, everything should be left alone

 Part 3 --- Testing